Verified Quadratic Virtual Substitution for Real Arithmetic: Framework

 \subsection{Polynomial Contributions}

 We build on the polynomials library \cite{sternagel2010executable}, which was designed to support executable multivariate polynomial operations.
 This choice naturally comes with tradeoffs, and a number of functions and lemmas that we needed were missing from the library.
-For example, we added a partial derivative function (needed to formalize VS for infinitesimals, as discussed in \rref{sec:Infinitesimals}); and prove its correctness for polynomials of degree at most two.

-Additionally, we needed an efficient way to isolate the coefficient of a variable within a polynomial, which we define in the \isa{isolate\isacharunderscore variable\isacharunderscore sparse} function.
-Similarly, we needed to extend code theorems for the generically defined \isa{insertion} function, which inserts a valuation into a polynomial, in order to be able to compute the result of valuations and export our program.
-This required a number of lemmas that rely on the \isa{monomials} function, which separates a polynomial into a sum of monomials, and the \isa{degree} function, which computes the degree of a polynomial with respect to a single variable.
+For example, we needed an efficient way to isolate the coefficient of a variable within a polynomial, which we define in the \isa{isolate\isacharunderscore variable\isacharunderscore sparse} function.
+The following particularly critical lemma rewrites a multivariate polynomial in $\reals[a_1,\dots, a_n, x]$ as a nested polynomial $\reals[a_1, \dots, a_n][x]$, i.e., a univariate polynomial in x with coefficients that are polynomials in $\reals[a_1, \dots, a_n]$:

-To make these new functions usable within proofs, we formulated a large collection of lemmas for polynomials with real-valued coefficients.
-This involved several simplification lemmas for the interaction of the \isa{isolate\isacharunderscore variable\isacharunderscore sparse}, \isa{insertion}, and \isa{degree} functions across summations of polynomials and products of polynomials; for example, we proved that if the degrees of polynomials $p$ and $q$ in $x$ are both less than $d$, then the degree of $p+q$ in $x$ is also less than $d$.

-One particularly critical lemma that we added allows us to take a multivariate polynomial in $\mathbb{R}[a_1,\dots, a_n, x]$ and rewrite it as a nested polynomial, i.e., a univariate polynomial in x with coefficients that are polynomials in $\mathbb{R}[a_1, \dots, a_n]$: \begin{isabelle} \sumOverDegree \end{isabelle}

-This is needed rather frequently within VS, as we often seek to re-express polynomials with respect to a single quantified variable of interest.
+\begin{isabelle} \sumOverDegree \end{isabelle} This is needed rather frequently within VS, as we often seek to re-express polynomials with respect to a single quantified variable of interest, and although it is mathematically quite obvious, its verification was somewhat involved.

-To utilize the variables within polynomials as DeBrujin indices, we implemented various lifting and substitution operations.
-Our \isa{liftPoly} function takes in a lower limit $d$, an amount $a$, and a polynomial $p$ and returns a polynomial which reindexes variables within $p$ such that every variable greater or equal to $d$ is increased by $a$.
-This is commonly denoted by $p\uparrow^a_d$.
-This \isa{liftPoly} is needed in cases where we want to increase the number of quantifiers surrounding a formula.
-For example, $\forall. ((\exists A) \land B)$ is equivalent to $\forall. \exists.
-(A \land (B\uparrow^1_1))$.

-We also need an inverse function to \isa{liftPoly}, which we call \isa{lowerPoly}.
-Whenever we have eliminated a quantified variable with our QE procedure, we can drop that quantifier and use \isa{lowerPoly} to reindex all the other variables accordingly.
-We implement this in the \isa{clearQuantifiers} procedure.
+Additionally, to utilize the variables within polynomials as de Bruijn indices, we implemented various lifting and substitution operations.
+These include the \isa{liftPoly} and \isa{lowerPoly} variable reindexing functions.
+These and other contributions to the polynomials library are discussed in \rref{app:polynomials}.